 2. If people smoke cigarettes, their health will suffer.
 (Considered wrong)

 I am confused by that rule that using 'will' makes the sentence incorrect.
+Unfortunately, none of the grammar texts I have discuss anything like 'zero conditional'.

 I'd like to know if the rule is true and if there are standard grammar texts to support it.